 Attention deficit hyperactivity disorder (ADHD) is popularly associated with being easily distracted.
 Its other features, such as out of the box thinking, hyperfocus or risk-taking seem to be less discussed beyond specialist contexts.
 Brisk/Risks was a fun, accessible and engaging open mic event exploring risk-taking within and beyond the framework of ADHD and mind wandering.
 It featured King’s College London’s Professor of Psychiatry Philip Asherson, ADDISS Chief Executive Founder and President of ADHD Europe Andrea Bilbow OBE, and Wellcome Trust-funded medical humanities scholar Dr Sophie Jones, amongst others, and was curated by artist Dr Kai Syng Tan.
 Brisk/Risks took place on 4 December 2018 at Bush House, London, UK.
 The event was part of the ‘King’s Artists – New Thinking, New Making’ exhibition, featuring Tan’s exhibition of a large tapestry from #MagicCarpet, which was her project mentored by Asherson (since 2017).
 The film version of the event (15 minutes) is BSL-interpreted and edited by Studio Maba.
 The film premiered at Birkbeck Arts Week 2019, which included an exploration by Tan of the contested term of ‘neurodiversity’.
-In this blog post, Tan shares 2 transcripts from the evening, of presentations by Tan and one of the participants, Jaye Braithwaite, a ‘Creative, Tourettist and Teaching Assistant’.
+In this blog post, Kai shares 2 transcripts from the evening, of presentations by Kai and one of the participants, Jaye Braithwaite, a ‘Creative, Tourettist and Teaching Assistant’.
+Read Kai’s own reflections on the open-mic and film here.

 TRANSCRIPT: Opening provocation by Tan